insomnimus/simple-plugins/readme.md

 ## Included Plugins
 ### Simple Channel Strip
 A work-in-progress channel strip.
-Currently has a 5-band eq + high and low-pass filters, and input / output gain knobs.
+Currently has tube drive, a 5-band eq + high and low-pass filters, and input / output gain knobs.

 ### Simple Clipper
 This is a basic hard-clipper.